Jeff Skinner: Carolina Hurricanes (2010–2018)

-During the 2012 offseason, and the final year of his Entry Level Contract, Skinner and the Hurricanes agreed to a six-year contract extension worth $34.4 million which would keep him under contract until the 2018–19 season.
+During the 2012 off-season, and the final year of his entry-level contract, Skinner and the Hurricanes agreed to a six-year contract extension worth $34.4 million which would keep him under contract until the 2018–19 season.
 His third season in the NHL was once again plagued with injuries as on February 14, 2013, Skinner was diagnosed with an upper-body injury, later deemed a concussion, after a game in Toronto.

 To begin the 2013–14 season, Skinner recorded nine points in nine games to lead the team.
 On December 4, 2013, Skinner earned his first career hat trick against the Nashville Predators.
 However, his high scoring play ended during the 2014–15 season when he sustained a concussion on a hit from Washington Capitals defenceman Matt Niskanen.
 He accumulated only 31 points that season and had an eight game long pointless streak.

 On December 11, 2015, Skinner recorded his second hat trick against the Anaheim Ducks in a 5–1 victory.
 Three games later, on December 15, 2015, he scored another hat trick, this time against the Philadelphia Flyers.
 Skinner was named alternate captain of the Hurricanes for the 2016–17 and the 2017–18 seasons.